-The Rate Stabilization Adjustment ("A") shall be calculated as the total of the Recovery Adjustment Factor and the Fuel Rider Adjustment.
+The Rate Stabilization Adjustment ("A") shall be calculated as the total of the Recovery Adjustment Factor, the Fuel Rider Adjustment and the Hydro 2017 GRA Cost Recovery Adjustment.

 The Recovery Adjustment Factor shall be recalculated annually, effective the first day of July in each year, to amortize over the following twelve (12) month period the annual plan recovery amount designated to be billed by Hydro to the Company, and the balance in the Company's RSA.